Tuesday, August 12, 2025

 If bringing about a conscious change in ourselves takes time, how much more for managing bigger and more complex issues?
 Managing larger and convoluted issues requires the collaboration of all amiable, active, dynamic, idealistic, and creative minds of like-minded people.
 Moreover, many passed down misinformation have to be unlearned, and numerous untold realities have to be relearned.

 Knowing the past enables us to face life directly, make the required positive changes, and bring a conclusion to what must come to an end.
-Although we have all admitted and accepted that our ancestors made numerous mistakes in the past, we now have the opportunity to make up for them, for the benefit of not just the present generation but also many generations to come.
+Although we have all admitted and accepted that our ancestors made numerous mistakes in the past, we now have the opportunity to make up for them, for the benefit of not just the present generation but also for many generations to come.